joez2450/sep10-freedom-project/blog/entry02.md

 ##### 11/27/23

 ### Update
-After choosing my topic, Transportation/Travel for the Freedom Project in Blog 1, I started to research and went through a process to find software and hardware technologies that were correlated with my field.
+After choosing my topic, Transportation/Travel for the Freedom Project in Blog 1, I started to go through a researching process to find software and hardware technologies that were correlated with my field.

 ### Researching
 #### Software